maxday/katacoda-scenarios/serverless/step6.md

 configValidationMode: error

 custom:
-  #This will be the bucket where images will be stored
+  #This is the bucket where images will be stored
   imageBucketName: serverless-workshop-image

 provider: